one-ware/one-ware.com/docs/one-ai/03-industries/foodbeverage.md

 ## Contact Sales

-We would be happy to discuss how ONE AI can be integrated into your healthcare environment.
+We would be happy to discuss how ONE AI can be integrated into your food and beverage production.

 import SalesBanner from '@site/src/components/SalesBanner';

 <SalesBanner
-  subject="ONE AI Healthcare Solutions" customText={
+  subject="ONE AI Food and Beverage Solutions" customText={
     <>
       <strong>Leo Wiegand</strong> is our sales expert who takes care of projects of all kinds.
 Whether you need evaluations for ideas, custom quotes, or strategic consulting - Leo is your go-to contact for business inquiries.
     </>
   }
-  customHeading="Ready to Revolutionize Healthcare?"
+  customHeading="Ready to Transform Food Production?"
 />